-Statue-eligible: Sound Engineer, Sound Recordist, Sound Mixer, Sound Editor, Sound Designer and derivative positions on a case-by-case basis.
+Statue-eligible: Editors, Producers, Graphic Designers and derivative positions on a case-by-case basis.
+If new, original music is included: Composers.

-51. OUTSTANDING LIGHTING DIRECTION: NEWS
+50. OUTSTANDING LIGHTING DIRECTION: NEWS

 This category is open to individuals who make a significant contribution to the lighting direction of a news broadcast.
 Lighting Directors are those responsible for the creative direction of the lighting of a studio or remote site.
 Statue eligible individuals are those that play a significant role in conceptualizing and /or executing the lighting direction, as opposed to executives who oversee or approve the work.
-The material submitted must be new material for 2023.
-Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.
+The material submitted must be new material for 2024.